hmslima/sambahsacompletegrammar/sambahsa.md

-**{o} –** /o/ or /ɔ/ – the /o/ sound is something like the fist part of “o” in “g**o**at”, whose sound actually is /o[]{#anchor-8}ʊ/, but without the second part /…ʊ/.
+**{o} –** /o/ or /ɔ/ – the /o/ sound is something like the fist part of “o” in “g**o**at”, whose sound actually is /o[]{#anchor-8}ʊ/, but without the semivowel /…ʊ/.
 It's like the “eau” in the french word “rés**eau**” or the “o” in the standard german word “**o**der”.
 The /ɔ/ sound is found in “o” of “n**o**rth”.